Below are a number of frequently asked questions about course selection and registration.

 Refer to thefor a complete listing of courses available to all students at the University.
 Some first year courses may require permission of the department or a placement test prior to registration.

 The course load for first-year students is 30 credits per year: 15 credits (five courses) in the fall and 15 credits (five courses) in the winter.
 If you have a University scholarship you MUST enrol in 30 credits per year, 15 credits (five courses) in the fall term, and 15 credits (five courses) in the winter term.
 Most courses are three-credit (one term) courses.
 Generally, first year students are not permitted to overload (register in more than five classes each term.)
 First-year students wishing to enrol in more than 15 credits (five courses) per term must have the permission of the academic dean of the program to which they are admitted.

 How can I determine the level and credit value of a course?

 Each course is identified by a four-digit number.
 The first digit indicates the year in which the course is normally taken.
 The fourth number determines the credit value where ‘1’ indicates a three-credit (one term) courses, ‘3’ indicates a three-credit (full year) course, '0' indicates a six-credit (full year) course, and ‘9’ indicates a one-credit (full year) course.
 A letter (i.e. A, B, C, D) after a course number indicates a section of the same course.
 For example, ENGL 1201 C is a three-credit, one-term course usually taken in first year.
 The C indicates that there are at least three sections of this course.

-When should I register for my courses?
+When and how should I register for my courses?

 Is there a registration deadline?
 Can I make changes to my registration after classes begin?